2018 Data Submission Deadline is January 31, 2019

 * If the full name of your institution starts with “The”, the institution name should be written as “ABC University, The”.

 Step 2.
-If you are a returning institution from the 2016 Delaware Cost Study, your programs will already be in the portal.
+If you are a returning institution from the 2016 or 2017 Delaware Cost Study, your programs will already be in the portal.
 If your program list has not change you can begin to add your data.
 If you are submitting data for a new program you must first add the CIP to your list.
 At this time, you can also remove any programs that you will no longer be supplying data to the study.
 If you are new to the study, begin adding your program names.
 The program name and CIP must be added one at a time to insure all of your institutions programs are included in the study and the CIP is accurate for the related field.

 The CIP field will now require a 6 digit CIP code for each program.
 For example, Agriculture, Agriculture Operations and Related Sciences will be 01.0000.
 This field will only accept CIP codes in this format.